Goorakh/RiskOfChaos/README.md

 * Grenade Bullets: All attacks are replaced with grenades, lasts 90 seconds
 * Enable Backstabs for All Damage: Enables Bandit's backstab passive for all damage, lasts 90 seconds
 * Spawn Fake Teleporter: Spawns a fake teleporter somewhere on the stage.
+* End All Active Effects: Ends all currently active effects.
 </details>

 <hr>